-All concerns, discussions and decisions (together with reasons) made under these procedures should be recorded on CPOMS and if needed scanned written documents.
-The record should include the date, time and place of the conversation and detail of what was said and done by whom and in whose presence and signed by the person making it.
+All concerns, discussions, and decisions (together with reasons) made under these procedures should be recorded on CPOMS and if needed scanned with written documents.
+The record should include the date, time and place of the conversation and detail of what was said and done by whom, and in whose presence, and signed by the person making it.
 Where a report includes online elements or the sharing of images, staff are reminded not to view or forward any illegal images of a child but note what has been reported.
-Further guidance can be found in the Sharing nudes and semi-nudes: advice for education settings working with children and young people.
+Further guidance can be found in "Sharing nudes and semi-nudes: advice for education settings working with children and young people".

-1. Where there is a safeguarding concern, the school will ensure the student's wishes and feelings are taken into account wherever possible and will work with them (and their families where appropriate) when determining what action to take and what services to provide.
+Where there is a safeguarding concern, the school will ensure the student's wishes and feelings are taken into account wherever possible and will work with them (and their families where appropriate) when determining what action to take and what services to provide.
 This is particularly important in the context of harmful sexual behaviours, such as sexual harassment and violence.
 The school manages this by providing a safe place for disclosures and will make appropriate changes if necessary to ensure the safety and well-being of the child.
-For children with communication difficulties or vulnerabilities appropriate tools are used such as 'Wizard and Fairies' or 'The Three Houses' worksheets.
+For the children with communication difficulties or vulnerabilities appropriate tools are used to support with this.

-Information sharing: Safeguarding information will often be special category personal data and the school will comply with data protection law and have due regard to the Department for Education's guidance 'Information sharing advice for safeguarding practitioners' (2018), and the relevant provisions of KCSIE when sharing such data.
-Personal information may be shared by the school with a third party (such as the police or local authority) without consent if there is a lawful basis to do so such as where doing so is in order to promote a child's welfare or where their safety may be at risk.
+Information sharing: Safeguarding information will often be special category personal data and the school will comply with data protection law and have due regard to the Department for Education's guidance 'Information sharing - Advice for practitioners providing safeguarding services to children, young people, parents and carers' (DfE, May 2024), and the relevant provisions of KCSIE when sharing such data.
+Personal information may be shared by the school with a third party (such as the police or local authority) without consent if there is a lawful basis to do so such as were doing so is to promote a child's welfare or where their safety may be at risk.
 This is because the Data Protection Act 2018 includes 'safeguarding children and individuals at risk' as a condition that allows information to be shared without consent in certain circumstances.
 Any decision to share or withhold information will be recorded together with the reasons for it and who the information has been given to.
 The school operates its processes with the best interests of the student at its heart.

-Information sharing is vital in identifying and tackling all forms of abuse and neglect, and in promoting children's welfare, including their educational outcomes.
+Information sharing is vital in identifying and tackling all forms of abuse, neglect and exploitation, and in promoting children's welfare, including their educational outcomes.
 Schools have clear powers to share, hold and use information for these purposes.
 The school will ensure relevant staff comply with the relevant data protection principles when processing and sharing personal information, as provided for in the Data Protection Act 2018 and the UK GDPR.
 As part of this, the school will ensure that members of staff: